 It’s More Accessible

-There’s also the question of finding the right estate planning attorney for the job.
+There’s also the question of finding the right estate planning attorney or online program for the job.
 If you have been delaying making a will because you can’t find a trustworthy attorney, an online will can help you.
 Unlike hiring an attorney, you have a readily available resource at your disposal that lets you create a will independently.

 Cost is a major reason why most people don’t create a will.
 You already have so many financial obligations.
 Hiring an attorney to make a will probably isn’t a priority.